 Why don’t we just get AGLC approval for our event/travel after-the-fact?
 Asking forgiveness after-the-fact is easier than asking for permission in the beginning.
 What does it matter?

-Not obtaining prior approval is a contravention of Charitable Gaming Policies Handbook Section 4.4.5 and subject to administrative sanctions.
-Pre‐approval is required for travel outside of Alberta and certain events in Alberta so the group must ensure the request is submitted far in advance of the event/trip.
-If the group is unsure if pre‐approval is required for the event, refer to the Charitable Gaming Policies Handbook or contact AGLC Use of Proceeds Unit.
+Not obtaining prior approval when requesting a change to the existing use of proceeds is a contravention of Charitable Gaming Policies Handbook Section 4.4.6 and subject to administrative sanctions.
+Also note that as per the Charitable Gaming Policies Handbook Section 5.24.2, pre‐approval from AGLC is required for travel outside of Alberta and for certain events in Alberta, so the group must ensure the request is submitted far in advance of the event/trip.
+If the group is unsure if pre‐approval is required for the event, refer to the Charitable Gaming Policies Handbook or contact AGLC Use of Proceeds.

-Possible risks: By asking for approval after the event/travel, the group runs the risk of the event/travel not being approved, which may result in a repayment of gaming funds.
+Possible risks: By asking for approval after the event/travel, the group runs the risk of the event/travel not being approved, which may result in a repayment being required to the gaming account using non-gaming funds.